 7. Why are these guys still preaching to Jews only?

 Phoenicia was in the area of present-day Lebanon, its primary cities being Tyre, Sidon, and Ptolemais.
 (For Christian communities there, see 21:3–7.)
 Cyprus was 100 miles (161 km) off the coast.
 The primary language of these areas was Greek, as it was for Antioch (modern Antakya), the largest city of the area and capital of the Roman province of Syria, with a population of a half million or more.
 Only Rome and Alexandria were larger in ancient times.
 At Antioch, an island bearing a palace and a hippodrome stood in the middle of the Orontes River.
-Bridges connected the island to the acts118main city.
+Bridges connected the island to the main city.
 In the first century the main city contained an aqueduct, baths, two theaters, temples (e.g., to Artemis and to Herakles), the Pantheon, and the Kaisareion (a basilica dedicated to the imperial cult).
 Prior to Paul’s arrival, an earthquake in 37 b.c. had devastated Antioch, but the emperor Gaius (Caligula) helped rebuild it.
 Antioch periodically hosted Olympic-style games.
 Its great colonnaded and marble-paved road had been sponsored in part by Herod the Great. speaking the word to no one except Jews.
 These people had not yet heard about the events of 10:1–11:18.

 News traveled slowly in those days and the message of gentile salvation was not universally accepted.
 There was resistance.
 Look at how long it took for the blacks in the south to be given equality.
 Even when the law changes, people don’t like change.